 - Guide a person towards appropriate professional help.

-As a Mental Health First Aid Canada Facilitator and Instructor, I can provide you and your organization with a 12-hour MHFA BASIC course focused on adults interacting with adults in all environments.
+As a Mental Health First Aid Canada Facilitator and Instructor, I can provide you and your organization with a 12-hour, in-person, MHFA BASIC course focused on adults interacting with adults in all environments.
 The course discusses the following mental disorders:

 - Substance related disorders